Xetibo/ReSet-Doc/sections/result/mockups.typ

 In this section, two mockups of potential plugins are created.
 The first plugin allows the user to change monitor settings and the second plugin allows keyboard settings.
 The mockups were created using Mockflow, which is an online tool for creating mockups.
-The mockups are not final and are only meant to give an first impression.
+The mockups are not final and are only meant to give a first impression.

 #subsubsection("Monitor Plugin Mockup")
 While settings applications offer many different approaches and user interfaces, the monitor settings look very similar across practically all applications that were referenced.
-There is always a drag and drop area where the user can align monitors.
-Because there are a near infinite variations on how monitors can be ordered, it makes sense to use a widget where the user can visually see the end result.
+There is always a drag-and-drop area where the user can align monitors.
+Because there are near-infinite variations on how monitors can be ordered, it makes sense to use a widget where the user can visually see the result.
 This makes it very intuitive compared to having users set the offset as a number.
-A user is most likely to be familiar with a drag and drop feature, which makes it easy to understand on how to use it @draganddrop.\
+A user is most likely to be familiar with a drag-and-drop feature, which makes it easy to understand how to use it @draganddrop.\
-The "Cancel" and "Apply" buttons are placed at the bottom of the drag and drop area becuase it follows the natural downward flow of the user.
-A feature that can be implemented into that area is the ability to change commonly used monitor settings inside the area like resoluation and orientation.
-Many applications only offer these settings after scrolling a bit, which is not very user friendly.
+The "Cancel" and "Apply" buttons are placed at the bottom of the drag-and-drop area because it follows the natural downward flow of the user.
+A feature that can be implemented into that area is the ability to change commonly used monitor settings inside the area like resolution and orientation.
+Many applications only offer these settings after scrolling a bit, which is not very user-friendly.
 #align(
   center, [#figure(
       img("../figures/monitorMock.png", width: 75%, extension: "figures"), caption: [Monitor plugin mockup],